mmmarinho/ROS2_Tutorial/docs/source/inspecting_topics.rst

 .. note::

-   To improve readability, the command is using the escape character :code:`\`.
-You can see more on this at the `bash docs <https://www.gnu.org/software/bash/manual/bash.html#Escape-Character>`_
+   To improve readability, the command is using the escape character **\**.
+You can see more on this at the `bash docs <https://www.gnu.org/software/bash/manual/bash.html#Escape-Character>`_.

 .. code-block:: console
    :emphasize-lines: 4-6